LilyLavender/ssbu-mod-workshop/README.md

 # Smash Ultimate Modding Workshop
 The Smash Ultimate Mod Workshop is the series where I go over everything from getting started to editing status scripts.

-Here's a link to the playlist- https://www.youtube.com/playlist?list=PLJ8C0Hk2ZKHvxjfFylRUIbVnDUvxLdejh
+<a href="https://www.youtube.com/playlist?list=PLJ8C0Hk2ZKHvxjfFylRUIbVnDUvxLdejh">Here's</a> a link to the playlist

 <br><h2>List of episodes and what's covered in them:</h2>
 <b>1.
 Getting Started</b>